dynamsoft-docs/capture-vision-docs-mobile/programming/android/user-guide/mrz.md

 In this guide, you will learn step by step on how to build a MRZ scanner application with Dynamsoft Capture Vision Android SDK.

+> This is the guide for developing a full customizable MRZ scanning application.
+If you'd like to start with a Ready-to-Use component, you can read [MRZScanner documentation](/mrz-scanner/docs/mobile/programming/android/user-guide/index.html){:target="_blank"} instead.

 - [Android User Guide for MRZ Integration](#android-user-guide-for-mrz-integration)
   - [Supported Machine-Readable Travel Document Types](#supported-machine-readable-travel-document-types)
     - [ID (TD1 Size)](#id-td1-size)